apache/couchdb-documentation/src/replication/conflicts.rst

    children.
 CouchDB has that too.

-   - Exercise: Compare two different records, A and B. A's revision ID does not appear in B's timeline; however, one revision ID, C, is in both A's and B's timeline.
+   - Exercise: Compare two different records, A and B. A's revision ID does not appear in B's time line; however, one revision ID, C, is in both A's and B's time line.
 Thus A didn't evolve from B. B didn't evolve from A. But rather, A and B have a common ancestor C. In Git, that is a "fork."
 In CouchDB, it's a "conflict."

-   - In Git, if both children go on to develop their timelines independently, that's cool.
+   - In Git, if both children go on to develop their time lines independently, that's cool.
 Forks totally support that.
-   - In CouchDB, if both children go on to develop their timelines independently, that cool too.
+   - In CouchDB, if both children go on to develop their time lines independently, that cool too.
 Conflicts totally support that.
    - **Fun fact 3**: CouchDB "conflicts" do not correspond to Git "conflicts."
      A Couch conflict is a divergent revision history, what Git calls a "fork."